electricsam/helidon-grpc-example/README.md

  - - Install SDKMan with 'curl -s "https://get.sdkman.io" | bash'
  - - Install Java 21 through SDK Man with 'sdk install java 21.0.6-graal' (or whatever flavor of Java 21 you want)
  - - Install Maven through SDK Man with 'sdk install maven 3.9.0'
- - You might also need to install Rosetta2 to generate the protobuf Java classes:
+ - You might also need to install Rosetta 2 to generate the protobuf Java classes:
  - - softwareupdate --install-rosetta

 To build the project, from the root of the project run: